Central Islip Car Accident Lawyer

 When you are injured in a car accident, there are a few different areas of damages that you might be interested in claiming.
 While many people immediately think of the damage to their vehicle after a car crash, those damages are just the tip of the iceberg; often, damages for physical injuries and the resulting pain and suffering of those injuries can be substantial compared to the damages to replace the cost of your vehicle or vehicle repairs.

 When claiming damages for an injury, there are damages related to the economic cost of getting treatment, other economic consequences from the injury (such as lost wages), plus damages for the intangible effects of the injury (e.g., pain and suffering).
 The damages for the actual cost of treatment can often be calculated by simply looking at all bills and statements related to your care, including follow-up care, the cost of wheelchairs and other medical devices, and psychological care.
 The effects of an injury on your household service expenses, lost wages, lost future earning capacity, childcare costs, and more can all be calculated with the help of your Central Islip car accident lawyer and financial experts, as needed.
-The same goes for your pain and suffering damages and other “non-economic” damages, which are often harder to calculate.
+The same goes for your pain and suffering damages and other “non-economic” damages, which are often harder to calculate in a settlement.

 Proving Fault in a Central Islip Car Crash Case